-A healthy hoof will have a straight wall with very few ‘hoof rings’ that indicate some sort of stress or change in the diet.
+A healthy hoof will have a straight wall with very few ‘hoof rings’ that indicate some sort of stress or a change in the diet.

-The best way to achieve quality hooves is to feed a balanced mineral mix that supports production of sound hoof material.
+The best way to achieve quality hooves is to feed a balanced mineral mix that supports the production of sound hoof material.

-Ideally this mix will replace what’s missing from a hay/pasture analysis, but if you’re feeding hay from different sources, or your pasture is changing constantly, then a mineral mix developed from a broad range of data collected from your general area is the next best option.
+Ideally, this mix will replace what’s missing from a hay/pasture analysis, but if you’re feeding hay from different sources, or your pasture is changing constantly, then a mineral mix developed from a broad range of data collected from your general area is the next best option.

 Use a qualified equine nutritionist or mineral mixes developed by one that is independent and well respected.